dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 }
 ```

-To perform functional testing we will use the _cURL_ tool which provides
+To perform functional testing we will use the _curl_ tool which provides
 an easy way of transferring data using HTTP.
 First we save the data
-value set XML content in a file called *datavalueset.xml* .
+value set XML content in a file called `datavalueset.xml`.
 From the
 directory where this file resides we invoke the following from the
 command line: